stormcloud266/lawn-care/README.md

 # Lawn Care
-A one-page concept website built on GatsbyJS, styled with SCSS, and hosted on Netlify.
+A one-page concept website built with GatsbyJS, styled with SCSS, and hosted on Netlify.
 The goal of this project was to help me practice building a brochure website appropriate for a small business.

 [View Site](https://lawn-care-mock.netlify.app/)